MadPanCake/docusaurus/docs/unlimited-adventures/oraxen.md

 > Stop your server.

 **Step 2**
-> Copy contents of Unlimited Adventures' resource pack (everything in `Unlimited Adventures/assets/`, at the moment of writing, it's just the `minecraft` folder.)
+> Copy contents of Unlimited Adventures' resource pack (everything in `Unlimited Adventures/assets/`)
-:::note
+:::tip[Find your resource pack]
 Don't know how to find your resource pack?
 Refer to [Resource Pack](resource-pack)
 :::
 **Step 3**